AISystemsL/LinearRegression/README.md

 ToDo:
 Extend to general n weights and n input dimensions (vector and matrix products using numpy)
 Add linear basis expansion (LBE)
+(plot the fitted 2D line and the input data points)